aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 The fortune you seek is in another cookie.
+> 🥠 Don’t let statistics do a number on you.

-Last update: Mon Aug 18 05:15:25 2025
+Last update: Tue Aug 19 05:10:12 2025

 ### Let's play! 🎮